 Adrian Curaj is Director General of the Executive Agency for Higher Education, Research, Development and Innovation Funding of Romania (UEFISCDI).
 He is also the head of the UNESCO Chair on Science and Innovation Policies at the National University of Political Studies and Public Administration, as well as professor at the Politehnica University of Bucharest.
 He has worked as a consultant for the World Bank, UNESCO, UNIDO, ETF, and European Commission for studies in Tertiary Education, Science and Innovation, Foresight, and Smart Specialisation.
 He is a member of the Board of Directors of the US Fulbright Commission in Romania, and a fellow of the World Academy of Art & Science.
 He is also a former minister of education, science, and innovation.

-Vice-President of German Research Foundation (DFG)
+Vice-President of the German Research Foundation (DFG)

 Matthias Koenig is professor of Empirical Macrosociology at the Max Weber Institute for Sociology at Heidelberg University.
 Currently, he serves as Vice President of the German Research Foundation (DFG).
 His research covers sociological theory, human rights, religion, and migration, focusing on global and local dynamics of governing diversity.
 He has held visiting scholar positions in Canada, France and the United States, and he was fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 He has sat on numerous editorial boards and councils of national or international scholarly associations.

-Executive Chair, UK Research and Innovation (UKRI)
+Executive Chair of the Arts and Humanities Research Council, UK Research and Innovation (UKRI)